protocolbuffers/protobuf/docs/cmake_protobuf_generate.md

 ## Usage

-In the same directory that called `find_package(protobuf CONFIG)` and any of its subdirectory the CMake function `protobuf_generate` is made available by
+In the same directory that called `find_package(protobuf CONFIG)` and any of its subdirectories, the CMake function `protobuf_generate` is made available by
-[protobuf-generate.cmake](../cmake/protobuf-generate.cmake).
-It can be used to automatically generate sources files from `.proto` schema files at build time.
+[`protobuf-generate.cmake`](../cmake/protobuf-generate.cmake).
+It can be used to automatically generate source files from `.proto` schema files at build time.

 ### Basic example

-Let us see how `protobuf_generate` can be used to generate and compile the source files of a proto schema whenever an object target called `proto-objects` is build.
+Let us see how `protobuf_generate` can be used to generate and compile the source files of a proto schema whenever an object target called `proto-objects` is built.

 Given the following directory structure: